wavemaker/docs/learn/app-development/widgets/container/tabs.md

 **Tabs** can be used when you need multiple containers within a single window.
 Tab-based navigation provides an easy and powerful mechanism to handle a large amount of content within a limited area by separating content into different panes where one pane is viewable at a time.
 The user can quickly access the content by switching between the panes without leaving the page.

-In interface design, a Tabbed Document Interface (TDI) or Tab is a graphical control element that allows multiple documents or panels to be contained within a single window,  using Tabs as a navigational widget for switching between sets of documents.
+In interface design, a Tabbed Document Interface (TDI) or Tab is a graphical control element that allows multiple documents or panels to contain within a single window.
+You can use these Tabs as a navigational widget for switching between sets of documents.
 It is an interface style most commonly associated with a web browser, web application and text-editor, and preference panes.

 [![tab run](/learn/assets/tab_run.png)](/learn/assets/tab_run.png)

+## Types of Tabs

+### Static Tabs

+Static Tabs do not need a dataset to add Tab Panes to the Tab bar.
+You add them using the **Add Tab Pane** button from the properties panel.
+The Static type is the default behavior of Tabs.

 ### Dynamic Tabs